vvnraman/cppcon-2022-cpp-neovim/slides/20-overview.md

   Protocol
 - A language server is a language specific server which understands your project at an abstract syntax tree and semantic level.

   - Its analogous to a build system, and we'll see later how the C++ build system helps us setup the language for us, which is the de facto C++ language server.

-- So a development tool, like Neovim, can talk to the langauge server over LSP and ask for something like
+- So a development tool, like Neovim, can talk to the langauge server over this protocol and ask for things like

   - "where is this function defined" or
   - "where is this type declared"
-  - "I've typed these letters so far, do you have any symbols in the current context which match what I have typed"
+  - "Do you have any completion items for me at the current cursor location"

-  and use that information to provide intellisence.
+  and then use that information to provide intellisense.
-- Neovim has a built in LSP client which enables it to have intellisence like you would expect from any IDE.
+- Neovim can do this because it has a built in LSP client which enables it to have intellisence like you would expect from any IDE.
 - You don't have to fully understand this to make sense of this talk.
 I'll just be using the terms LSP and language server throughout the talk.